-ECG Recognize VT, 3 simple rules from Ken Grauer
+ECG criteria, 3 simple rules from Ken Grauer - ECG recognize VT

-ORIGINAL ARTICLE ON MEDEST118 HERE – A question about ectopy and aberrancy, even if of minor influence on theraphy that was based on clinical presentation, was interestingly debated in ECG+ community.
+A question about ectopy and aberrancy, even if of minor influence on therapy that was based on clinical presentation, was interestingly debated in ECG+ community.

-Prof. Ken Grauer and other members of community gave the solution on why the above 12 leads EKG was, with good approximation, referrable to a VT and not to a SVT conducted with aberrancy.
+Prof. Ken Grauer and other members of the community gave the solution on why the above 12 leads ECG was, with good approximation, referrable to a VT and not to an SVT conducted with aberrancy.